Meth Addiction: Signs, Causes, Withdrawal & Treatment

 Long-term use of methamphetamine destroys the brain’s pleasure center, so the user cannot experience pleasurable feelings without using the drug.
 The use of meth can also damage blood vessels in the brain, and this can lead to a stroke.

-“Tweaking” is another sign that lets you know that a loved one has a problem with methamphetamine.
-Tweaking is what occurs after a long period of methamphetamine use.
-This is when the user cannot experience any more “highs” from using this substance.
 It refers to the nervous twitches that meth users have, or it can refer to the mood swings.
 During this time, your loved one may feel confused, irritable, or paranoid and have a strong desire to use the substance again.
 They may also experience hallucinations or delusions.

 The crash occurs when the body is withdrawing from meth.
 While the user is not consuming meth, their sleep is disturbed, they are fatigued and irritable, and they experience cognitive impairments.
 They also experience anxiety and depression, and their cravings for the drug increase.
 These symptoms may last one to three days.